kelhad00/trading_simulator/tradesim/README.md

 ## File Tree Structure

-The tradingsimulator directory contains the necessary files and folders to run the trading simulator.
+The tradesim directory contains the necessary files and folders to run the trading simulator.
 Here is a description of the main directories:

 - `app.py`: The main application file.
 This is the entry point to launch the trading simulator.